Meyniel's conjecture holds for random d-regular graphs: Proof of Theorem ---sparse case

-So, from now on, we can assume $k(d+1) d^{r-1} \ge \log^{K } n$.
-Let $r_0 $ be the minimal integer such that both $r_0\ge 1$ and $k(d+1) d^{r_0-1} \ge \log^{K } n$.
+So, from now on, we can assume \bel{irass} k(d+1) d^{r-1} \ge \log^{K } n. \ee Let $r_0 $ be the minimal integer such that both $r_0\ge 1$ and $k(d+1) d^{r_0-1} \ge \log^{K } n$.
 There will essentially be two cases.
-If $r_0=1$, we will start the exposure process from the set $V'$ in $\P_{n,d+1}$, much as we did in the proof of part (i).
+If $r_0=1$, we will start the exposure process from the set $V'$ in $\P_{n,d+1}$, much as we did in the proof of part (i), with initially $k(d+1)$ unexposed points.
 However, if $r_0\ge 2$, we need more preparation.
-In this case $r:=r_0-1$ is small enough, by minimality of $r_0$, for (i) to apply.
-So let $V_0=V_0(V')$ denote the set of vertices of distance at most $r_0-2$ from $V'$, and $G_0$ the subgraph of $G$ induced by $V_0$.
-Applying (i), as above, we have with probability $1-o(n^{-k-\eps/2})$ that the excess of $H(V',r_0-1)$ is at most $k(1+\eps)$.
-We next condition on this event, and also on the graph $H(V',r_0-1)$.
-The graph induced by $V(G)-V_0$ (whose edges are precisely those edges of $G$ that are not edges of $H(V',r_0-1)$) then has its degree sequence determined, and it will occur u.a.r.\ given this degree sequence.
-We analyse this random graph again using the pairing model, implementing the exposure process starting at the vertices in $S(V',r_0-1)$.
-All vertices except these ones have degree $d+1$, and by the conclusion of (i) we may assume that the total degree of these vertices is at least $k(d-1-2\eps) d^{r_0-2} $, since the minimum would be attained if all excess edges joined vertices in $V'$.
-Hence, the number $x$ of points in these vertices in the pairing model satisfies \bel{xbound} x\ge k(d-1-2\eps) d^{r_0-2}. \ee

-In either case ($r_0=1$, or $r_0\ge 2$), beginning with the vertices at distance $r_0$ from $V'$, expose the successive sets $S(V',r)$ in the pairing (this we call round $r$ of the exposure process, when points in $S(V',r-1)$ are being exposed), for increasing $r$ up until the upper bound in the lemma statement is just exceeded.
-The number $N_r$ of points which have been exposed in total at the end of round $r$ is random but certainly we have $|S(V',r)|=O(kd^r)$ and $N_r=O(kd^{r+1}) $ in view of~\eqn{treesize}.
+In this case $r_0-1$ is small enough, by minimality of $r_0$, for (i) to apply with $r$ temporarily reset equal to $r_0-1$.
+Applying (i) as in the previous paragraph, we have that with probability $1-o(n^{-k-\eps/2})$ the excess of $H(V',r_0-1)$ is at most $k(1+\eps)$.
+We next condition on the graph $H(V',r_0-1)$, for any such graph included in this event (i.e.\ with excess at most $k(1+\eps)$).
+Let $V_0=V_0(V')$ denote the set of vertices of distance at most $r_0-2$ from $V'$.
+The graph, $G'$ say, induced by $V(G)-V_0$ (whose edges are precisely those edges of $G$ that are not edges of $H(V',r_0-1)$) then has its degree sequence determined, and it will occur u.a.r.\ given this degree sequence.
+We analyse this random graph $G'$ again using the pairing model, implementing the exposure process starting at the vertices in $S(V',r_0-1)$.
+All vertices except these ones have degree $d+1$ in $G'$, and since the excess of $H(V',r_0-1)$ is at most $k(1+\eps)$, we may assume that the total degree of these vertices in $G'$ is at least $k(d-1-2\eps) d^{r_0-1} $, since the minimum for a given excess would be attained if all excess edges joined vertices in $V'$.
+Hence, the number $x$ of points in these vertices in the pairing model for $G'$ satisfies \bel{xbound} x\ge k(d-1-2\eps) d^{r_0-1}. \ee For $r_0\ge 2$, this gives a lower bound on the number of unexposed points in the vertices at distance $r_0-1$ from $V'$, whilst for $r_0=1$, the number is \bel{x0} x=k(d+1) \ee as shown above.
+Beginning with these vertices, for $r\ge r_0$ we expose the successive sets $S(V',r)$ in the pairing (this round, when points in $S(V',r-1)$ are being exposed, we call round $r$ of the exposure process), for increasing $r$ up until the end of the last round $r$ for which the upper bound $n/\log n$ on $k(d+1)d^{r-1}$ in the lemma statement (ii) is still valid.
+The number $N_r$ of points which have been exposed in total at the end of round $r$ is random but certainly we have $|S(V',r)|=O(kd^r)$ and $N_r=O(kd^{r })$ in view of~\eqn{treesize}.
+By our termination condition, this implies $N_r=O(n /\log n)$.